 Tom McWilliams, who worked with Stones as a graphic artist at AKTV-2, remembers his boss as an inventive, stylish and "brilliantly practical" designer.
 "He had a sculptor's feeling for space and scale.
 He brought to the small screen a contemporary freshness."

-In 1978 Stones recreated London's theatre scene, as designer of telemovie Opening Night.
+A decade later, Stones recreated London's theatre scene, as designer of telemovie Opening Night.
 London taxis and a double decker bus helped sell the illusion, although the majority of the telemovie was shot indoors, at the Whanganui Opera House.
 The quartet of mysteries were part of a series of successful Ngaio Marsh Theatre dramas, which debuted on the recently created second TV channel.

 Under the Mountain designer Rob Gillies counts himself lucky to have had a boss who was empathetic to the creatives working for him.
 "He organised after-work life drawing sessions and encouraged the gathering of broad cultural influences.
 As a young designer you always knew that if you got into hot water Tony had your back, in what was a bureaucratic system."

 Off screen Stones was variously a painter, editor, author and teacher — but primarily a sculptor (he studied under artist John Kavanagh in the 60s).
 Well-known public sculptures include the statue of Prime Minister Peter Fraser, leaning into the wind outside Old Government Buildings in Wellington; the monument to Jean Batten at Auckland Airport; and Auckland’s High Street tribute to Lord Freyberg.
 Alongside public figures his subjects included a roll call of Kiwi cultural icons (including Allen Curnow, Janet Frame, Colin McCahon and Katherine Mansfield).